debbiemarkslab/GerA-suppData-2021/README.md

 notebooks/recreating_contact_map_figures.ipynb: A jupyter notebook that uses the files in this repo to recreate paper figures Fig. 1a, Supp.
 Fig. 1a, and Supp.
 Fig. 12a. notebooks/recreating_contact_map_figures.html: An export of the above notebook to allow for easier viewing.

+Additional notes:
+The zipped datasets for running the complex pipeline (the ENA tables etc) can be found at doi:10.6084/m9.figshare.16873912